 Grievant – The term "grievant" as used in this Article refers to a:

-who alleges in a grievance that he/she has been directly wronged by a violation of a specific term of this Agreement.
+who alleges in a grievance that they have been directly wronged by a violation of a specific term of this Agreement.

 The term "grievant" as used in this Article may refer to the Union when alleging a grievance on behalf of itself, or on behalf of a unit member or group of unit members.
 The Union shall not grieve on behalf of unit members who do not wish to pursue individual grievances.
 Whether filing on behalf of itself, a member, or a group of members, there shall be no financial remedy of any kind or any retroactive remedy in cases where the Union fails to identify by the pre-arbitration conference (10.5.E) the unit member(s) who have been directly wronged by a violation of a specific term of this Agreement.